Updated on: June 12, 2020

 Post the deployment of the application or changes to the production environment, the operations team starts monitoring the application as well as the environment right from up-time, stability, and availability point of view.

-So, you have got an idea about the DevOps process that includes the components under it.
+So, you have got an idea about the DevOps process that includes the components under the DevOps Tutorial for Beginners.
 In every way, the components will help speed up the application delivery and also save the overall time of business processing.
 In the upcoming tutorials, the candidates can get ideas about the tools that are popular among the DevOps teams and implementation of the same for bringing organization changes.